bolt12/AbbrevMan.nvim/README.md

 # TL;DR

 <div style="text-align: justify">
-	ISuckAtSpelling.nvim is a NeoVim plugin written in lua that ehances (n)vim's built-in abbreviations by giving users the possibility to manage different "dictionaries" for various natural (e.g. English, Spanish) and programming (e.g. Bash, Lua) languages.
+	AbbrevMan.nvim is a NeoVim plugin written in lua that ehances (n)vim's built-in abbreviations (`:h iab`) by giving users the possibility to manage different "dictionaries" for various natural (e.g. English, Spanish) and programming (e.g. Bash, Lua) languages; the idea is that the users will create their own dictionaries, however there are also some built-in ones that are worth checking out.
 It can be installed using your package manager of preference and it will work out of the box (the English dictionary enabled by default).
 </div>